-The Cuphea, originating from Mexico, Peru and central-southern America, produces peculiar long-lasting tubular flowers, red or pink: mostly cultivated as outdoor plant, it has very thick and decorative bushes about 80 cm high (30 cm for the dwarf varieties).
-Its blooming is ideal for a summer terrace with something new.
-It fears excessive cold and warmth.
-It needs abundant waterings during the summer.
+The Cuphea, hailing from Mexico, Peru and central-southern America, produces peculiar, long-lasting, tubular flowers which can be either red or pink: mostly cultivated as an outdoor plant, it has the appearance of a very thick and decorative bush about 80 cm high (30 cm for dwarf varieties).
+Its blooming is ideal to give a special feeling to a summer terrace.
+It fears extreme temperatures (both low and high) and it needs abundant watering during summer.

 May, June, July

-The Gypsophila is a perennial plant belonging to the family Caryophyllaceae and originating from Europe and Western Asia.
-It looks like a bush and on all the length of the thin stems it produces many white or pink flowers.
-Because of its compact shape it is commonly called “mist” and, in addition to being an ornamental plant for borders, it is used to make brides’ bouquets (another common name is, as a matter of fact, “Bride’s Voile”).
+Gypsophila is a perennial plant in the family Caryophyllaceae which originates from Europe and Western Asia.
+It looks like a bush and it bears on all the length of its thin stems numerous white or pink flowers.
+Because of its compact shape it is commonly called “baby’s-breath” and, in addition to being an ornamental plant for borders, it is used to make bouquets for brides (another common name is, as a matter of fact, “bridal veil”).

 Freesia is a genus of herbaceous plants hailing from southern Africa which includes about fifteen botanical species.
 They all produce small round corms.
 It is suitable for Mediterranean climates and is rather sensitive to cold.
 Every single bulb produces a small tuft of ribbon-like, erect, fairly rigid, light-green leaves; from the center of the leaves during the summer a thin and erect stem develops, bearing numerous small trumpet-shaped flowers.
 It blooms during the spring and it needs direct sunlight.